Tahara, Aichi: Origin

 The area of present-day Tahara has been continuously occupied since prehistoric times.

 Archaeologists have found numerous remains from the Jōmon period and burial mounds from the Kofun period.

 Ancient history

 During the Nara period, the area was assigned to ancient Atsumi County, and was divided into several shōen during the Heian period.

-Middle Ages
+Feudal period

 During the Kamakura period, the area was noted for production of a certain type of pottery.

 During the Sengoku period, the area was under the control of the Toda clan, who constructed Tahara Castle.

 Early modern period

 The Toda, who were allied with Tokugawa Ieyasu were dispossessed by Toyotomi Hideyoshi, but returned as daimyō of Tahara Domain at the start of the Edo period.

 The Toda were later replaced by the Miyake clan, who ruled until the end of the Tokugawa shogunate.
 The noted scholar Watanabe Kazan was from Tahara.

 Late modern period

 At the start of the Meiji period, on October 1, 1889, Tahara was organized into a number of villages within Atsumi District, Aichi Prefecture with the establishment of the modern municipalities system.

 Tahara Village was elevated to town status on October 3, 1892, and Fukue village became Fukue Town on February 22, 1897.